luismiguelcasadodiaz/philosophers/README.md

 ft_itoa allocates memory to free. my ft_itoa is recursive...

-the conclusion was that on average printing 100 000 times a simple message with the write version took 515 ms while using printf version took 275 ms.
+The conclusion was that on average printing 100 000 times a simple message with the write version took 515 ms while using printf version took 275 ms.